 Wall fountains are beautiful and provide many benefits such as stress-relief, beauty, unique decorating and even advertising your business.
-As wall fountains become increasingly popular so do the questions on how to clean wall fountains and how often to clean them.
+As wall fountains become increasingly popular so do the questions on how to clean and how often to clean them.
 Wall waterfalls do require some TLC to keep them looking beautiful and flowing nicely for years to come.
-Below is a guide on how to clean your wall water fountains.
 Keep in mind, this is a general guide, your fountain may have a different set up or different materials, but this should guide you through some tips on maintaining your wall fountain.

 Keeping your Water Fresh from the Start in your Wall Fountain:

 When you first get your wall fountain it is important to keep the water fresh right from the start.
 If you have the ability to use distilled water this is going to be ideal as it will keep your wall fountain free from hard water and calcium deposits.
 With large fountains, this is sometimes not always a feasible option so most people opt to use regular tap water in their larger fountains.
 Depending on how hard your water is, you will probably start to see some lime or calcium build up on your fountain over time.
 This is normal with any water feature.
 To avoid this and still use hard water, you can use a product called Protec Scale and Stain Remover.
 This will help prevent the white scale build up at the water line and face of your fountain.
 Algae will be the other problem you will see over time with any type of water you use.
 Wherever there is water, there will eventually be algae.
 There are several fountain care products that will help keep your water fresh and combat algae build up.
 Some suggestions for large fountains are Fountain Fresh, Fountain Block and FounTec.
 Using fountain care products will definitely help keep your wall fountain water fresh it does not eliminate the need to clean your water feature.
 Read on for cleaning tips for your wall fountain: